 It’s a scary world out there.
+People, especially around the holidays, find themselves at risk for cybercrime.
 That’s why it is important to protect yourself from fraud online.
 We have seen major hacks that have compromised the security of many people and companies alike.

-In 2021 alone, we have seen some of the biggest ransomware scams in history with a pipeline’s back office compromised, and a leading provider or IT services to hundreds of businesses also attacked and ransomed.
+In 2021 alone, we have seen some of the biggest ransomware scams in history with a pipeline’s back-office compromised, and a leading provider of IT services to hundreds of businesses also attacked and ransomed.
 These hacks are often caused by not following proper safety precautions when using email, social media websites, or other forms of communication.